 In the MBA Program a student who wishes to take a course that is listed in the catalog but is not offered during a particular session may make a request to the Program Director to take that course as a Directed Study.
+Requests are reviewed with respect to future offerings, the progress of the student, and the availability of an instructor.
+The granting of such a request is NOT guaranteed.
 Students are normally limited to two Directed Studies.
 Directed Study is not allowed for MBA 601 - Organizational Behavior: Leading Teams and Organizations and MBA 800 - Business Strategy.